danielabar/meblog/src/markdown/rails-slack-app-part1.md

 **users:read:** Provides access to user profile information.
 The app will use this to persist the Slack user information of the user that submitted the retrospective feedback (unless they choose to remain anonymous).

 **chat:write.public** Grants the app the ability to send messages to channels it isn't a member of.
-The app will use this to post messages confirming a retrospective has been opened or closed.
+The app will use this to post messages confirming a retrospective has been opened and to display all the feedback.

 Configure the `slack-ruby-bot-server-events` gem with the Slack signing secret (we still have `TBD` for that in `.env`, but will be populating it shortly):